ironfish/akka-persistence-mongo/README.md

 - When using channels, confirmation writes are batched to optimize throughput.
 - Deletes (marked & permanent) are batched to optimize throughput.
 - Sharding is not yet supported.
-- Akka-Persistence is still considered **experimental** as such the underlying api may change based on user feedback.
+- Akka-Persistence is still considered **experimental** and as such the underlying api may change based on changes to Akka Persistence or user feedback.

 ## Performance

 Minimal performance testing is included against a **native** instance.
 In general the journal will persist around 7000 to 8000 messages per second.

 ## Example
-We now have an [example application](https://github.com/ddevore/akka-persistence-mongo/tree/master/akka-persistence-mongo-command-sourcing-example-app) that implements Akka-Persistence [command sourcing](http://doc.akka.io/docs/akka/2.3.0/scala/persistence.html#Processors).
-In this example, the journal acts as a write-ahead-log for whatever `Persistent` messages it recieves.
-In the future, we will add an application example that implements Akka-Persistence [event sourcing](http://doc.akka.io/docs/akka/2.3.0/scala/persistence.html#Event_sourcing).
+There is an [example application](https://github.com/ddevore/akka-persistence-mongo/tree/master/akka-persistence-mongo-command-sourcing-example-app) that implements Akka-Persistence [command sourcing](http://doc.akka.io/docs/akka/2.3.0/scala/persistence.html#Processors).
+In this example, the journal acts as a write-ahead-log for whatever persisted messages it recieves.

+There is also an [example application](https://github.com/ddevore/akka-persistence-mongo/tree/master/akka-persistence-mongo-event-sourcing-example-app) that implements Akka-Persistence [event sourcing](http://doc.akka.io/docs/akka/2.3.0/scala/persistence.html#Event_sourcing).

 ## Author / Maintainer